ltatro1545/Election_Analysis/README.md

 ## Project Purpose and Overview
 A Colorado Board of Elections employee requested an election audit to accurately tabulate election results.
 An election audit to determine which candidate won the election has already been provided to them, but they would now like to tabulate the county turnout.

-The appropriate tasks to format and execute their request are as follows:
+The appropriate tasks to format and execute their request is as follows:

   1. Create a list of counties that received votes.
   2. Assign the correct vote count to each county.